 Once they set the criteria for buying decisions, they evaluate the proposals put forth by salespeople from various businesses and companies based on those criteria.
 To make the sales, the sales person must focus on asking more questions to know what the customers want and the criteria they are using.

 The decision making process comes naturally if the salesperson has done his/her homework.
 In the product decision making process the customers have various options and they have evaluated them to see which one will best solve their problem as well as meet their budget.

-At this stage, salespeople must be on the lookout for objections and things in the customers mind that can kill the sale.
+At this stage, salespeople must be on the lookout for objections and things in the customer’s mind that can kill the sale.
 Sometimes, salespeople just forget the customer after meeting him/her the first time.
-They don’t follow up over and over again on the customer to find out objections and how to deal with them.
+They don’t follow-up repeatedly to find out objections and how to deal with them.

 Research has shown that the sales order is made in about the fourth and fifth meeting.
 That means the salespeople who follow up the most on the prospective customers are those that eventually make the sales.
 They ask a lot of questions, find out customer objections, deal with them and make the sale.